-To help you along in your decision-making process, we’ve compiled a short list of some of the most important thing things to consider when you’re evaluating possible candidates.
+To help you along in your decision-making process, we’ve compiled a short list of some of the most important things to consider when you’re evaluating possible candidates.

-Health Insurance Portability And Accountability Act (HIPAA): Setting the minimum standards for privacy and security surrounding certain health information for any entity that provides treatment, payment and operations in healthcare as well as their business associates providing support with access to patient information.
+Health Insurance Portability And Accountability Act (HIPAA): Setting the minimum standards for privacy and security surrounding certain health information for any entity that provides treatment, payment, and operations in healthcare as well as their business associates providing support with access to patient information.

 Health Information Technology For Economic And Clinical Health Act (HITECH): With the increasing use of electronic health records, HITECH was introduced in 2009 to further support and expand upon the HIPAA criteria.

-You should also look for other compliance certifications, such as PCI DSS compliance for payment card standards, SSAE 16 certification for processes and procedures, Federal Information Security Management Act requirements and applicable NIST rules.
+You should also look for other HIPAA compliance certifications, such as PCI DSS compliance for payment card standards, SSAE 16 certification for processes and procedures, Federal Information Security Management Act requirements and applicable NIST rules.

-2 – Reputation and Professionalism
+2 – Known For its Positive Reputation and Professionalism

-3 – Infrastructure
+3 – Outsourcing Infrastructure Services That are Well-Managed

-With the changing ways that people wish to communicate, it’s a good idea to have a call center that offers multi-channel services beyond just the telephone.
+With the changing ways that people wish to communicate, it’s a good idea to have a call center partner that offers multi-channel services beyond just the telephone.
 They can include email, web chat text messaging, as well as click to call and virtual queue callback options.

-There are countless call centers providing service in the US that are located offshore.
+There are countless contact centers providing service in the US that are located offshore.
 While some of these options may be attractively priced, cultural differences, accents that may be difficult to understand and under-qualified or poorly trained staff may negatively affect your reputation.

-Now that you know what some of the things to look for are in an outstanding healthcare call center, you should be in a better place to make a well-informed decision.
+Now that you know what some of the things to look for are in an outstanding healthcare call center company, you should be in a better place to make a well-informed decision.
 And, as always, if you have any questions about how Ameridial can meet and surpass your needs, please don’t hesitate to contact us.